jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 identifying interesting objects in the stream
 ---------------------------------------------

+Why an existing jsonPath implmentation couldn't be used: need to add new features and need to be able to check against a path expressed as a stack of nodes.

+More important to efficiently detect or efficiently compile the patterns?

 The failure of sax: requires programmer to do a lot of work to identify interesting things.
 Eg, to find tag address inside tag person with a given name, have to recognise three things while reieving a callback for every single element and attribute in the document.
 As a principle, the programmer should only have to handle the cases which are interesting